What a Transition Plan is

 - explaining what websites and career matching tools are available

 - reviewing progress regularly

 - Contact the Careers Service

 If you need someone to speak for you

 If you are not confident about speaking at the meeting, or your disability makes it difficult for you to get your views across, you may want an advocate to support you at the review meeting.
 An advocate is someone who speaks on your behalf.

 This could be a friend or parent, or you could contact your local disability group, Citizens Advice Bureau or social services for details of advocates in your area.

 After the review meeting

 After the meeting, you and your parents or carers will normally be sent a copy of the Transition Plan.
-The special education section of your education and library board must also give a copy to your headteacher, social services and any other relevant professionals and carers.
+The special education section of the Education Authority (EA) in your region must also give a copy to your headteacher, social services and any other relevant professionals and carers.

-The special education section of your education and library board is responsible for making sure that you receive all the support and services that are listed as necessary for you in your Transition Plan.
+The special education section of the EA in your region is responsible for making sure that you receive all the support and services that are listed as necessary for you in your Transition Plan.